Nyanm/Saccharomyces-cerevisiae/README.md

    1. Search mid: Enter anything related to the song, like the name, the author or the memes.
 Besides, I raised a project to collect those SDVX song memes to contribute this function.
 You can join it if you have some memes to share.

-   2. FAQ: Well it might be unqualified as a useful function.
+   2. FAQ: Well it might be unqualified as a usable function.

 ## How to use